alexilyenko/Algorithms1/README.md

  - **Board.java** - Represents a sliding puzzle board.
  - **Solver.java** - Uses A* algorithm to find solution to the puzzle board.

-Week 5 - KdTree (IN PROGRESS)
+Week 5 - KdTree
 --------------------------------
  - **PointSet.java** - A set of points on a 2D Euclidian plane, some simple function like nearest and contains.
- - **kDTree.java** - Uses a 2d tree to more efficiently perform functions such as nearest and contains.
+ - **kDTree.java** - Uses a 2d tree algorithm to more efficiently perform functions such as #nearest and #contains.

 Requires the stdlib.jar and algs4.jar to run, available in Maven repository.
 See given pom file.